mohangunturu/application-final/README.md

 ### Next Steps and Recommendations

+* Visualizations:
+    * I like to visualize more on overfitting, underfitting, bias and variance, other techniques to understand better

 * Evaluate Model Performance:

-    * Assess the performance of your predictive models (Logistic Regression and LSTM network).
-Use metrics such as accuracy, precision, recall, and F1 score to understand how well the models are performing on the task of predicting divorces.
+    * I want to assess the  performance of these predictive models (Logistic Regression and LSTM network).
+Use metrics such as accuracy, precision, recall, and F1 score to understand how well the models are performing on predicting divorces.

 * Feature Importance Analysis:

-    * Conduct a feature importance analysis to understand which features have the most significant impact on the predictions.
+    * I like to explore through feature importance analysis to understand which features have the most significant impact on the predictions.
 This can provide insights into the factors influencing divorce predictions.

 * Model Interpretability:

-    * If possible, enhance the interpretability of your models.
-Understand the reasons behind specific predictions, especially if the models will be used in a real-world setting where interpretability is crucial.
+    * I want to enhance the interpretability of these models to understand the reasons behind specific predictions.

 * Error Analysis:

-    * Analyze model errors and misclassifications.
-Identify patterns or trends in instances where the models are struggling to make accurate predictions.
-This can guide improvements to the models or data collection process.
+    * I like to analyze model errors and misclassifications.
+Identify patterns or trends in instances where the models are struggling to make accurate predictions, it may offer insights to get more data points.
 * Fine-Tuning and Optimization:

-    * Fine-tune your models based on the insights gained from the evaluation and analysis.
-Consider adjusting hyperparameters, experimenting with different feature sets, or exploring advanced techniques to optimize model performance.
+    * I like to fine-tune these models based on the insights gained from the evaluation and analysis.(Ex: adjusting hyperparameters, experimenting with different feature sets, or exploring advanced techniques to optimize model performance).

 * Validation on New Data:

-    * Validate your models on new, unseen data to ensure that they generalize well.
-This step is crucial to confirm that the models are not overfitting to the training data.
+    * I want to validate these models on new, unseen data to ensure that they generalize well, so that we can make sure the model is not overfitting.
 * Deployment Strategy:

-    * If applicable, plan the deployment of your models.
-Consider the infrastructure, integration with existing systems, and any ethical considerations associated with the use of predictive models.
+    * I want to create deployment strategy of my models.
+May be AWS or something else, I will leverage for this
 * Continuous Monitoring:

-    * Implement a system for continuous monitoring of model performance.
-Models may need periodic updates as data distributions change or as new patterns emerge.
+    * I want to establish continuous monitoring of these models performance.

 * Feedback Loop:

-    * Establish a feedback loop with end-users or stakeholders.
-Gather feedback on the model's predictions and iterate on improvements based on real-world experiences.
+    * I want establish a feedback loop with end-users :) .

 #### Please find the link below to codebase.